FKnottenbelt/LS_101/109/cheatsheet.md

   the method
 - A do/end pair that does not follow a method invocation does not constitute a block, so no nested scope is created
+- The scoping rules for a `method invocation with a block` differ from the rules for method definitions.
+With method definitions, local variable scope is restricted to the method definition itself.
+In contrast, a method invocation with a block has more open scoping rules; the block can use and modify local variables that are defined outside the block.

 # call by sharing concepts
 - When an operation within the method mutates the caller, it will affect the original object (This is sometimes known as pass-by-reference-of-the-value or call-by-sharing)